 Meet local people from Thetford's past from the revolutionary philosopher Tom Paine to the Sikh hero Maharajah Duleep Singh and from rabbit warreners to railway workers.
 Plus new shop and garden.

 At Norfolk's specialist herb nursery you can learn more about growing and using herbs.
 Visitors are encouraged to taste, touch and smell the many herbs within the peaceful countryside setting.

 Bradenham Hall, with its fine garden and arboretum, sits near the top of one of Norfolk's highest points, providing visitors with a splendid view to the south over rolling farmland.
 Bradenham Hall has been featured in magazines including "Country Life" and "House and Garden" and on television in the programme "Gardens without Borders".
 The garden and arboretum extend to around 27 acres and surround a fine early red brick Georgian house, which is not open to the public, and which has many local historical connections.
 Visitors are welcome to the garden and arboretum on pre-designated dates throughout spring and summer months.
 Group visits can be arranged by appointment.

-Waterworld at Breckland Leisure Centre
+Breckland Leisure Centre & Waterworld

 Croxton Road, Thetford, Norfolk

 With 3 pools to choose from, flumes, rapids and waves there is something here that will appeal to all swimmers.
 There are sports halls, a state-of-art fitness centre and various classes including step, aerobics and yoga.